Boutoukoat/Leapfrog-on-3d-physics/README.md

 <p>The file [attraction_repulsion_3d](https://boutoukoat.github.io/attraction_repulsion_3d.html) shows a red sphere attracting green spheres while the green spheres repulse themselves, all together constrained in a cube.</p>

 <p>The file [repulsion_3d](https://boutoukoat.github.io/repulsion_3d.html) shows a variable number of repulsing green spheres with an initial random speed, constrained in a sphere.
 4 spheres should converge to the vertices of a regular tetrapod.
 Will this stabilize numerically ?
 8 spheres should converge to the corners of a cube.
-Will this be numeroically stable ?</p>
+Will this be numerically stable ?</p>
+<p>To verify possible convergences, it is possible to reinitailize the positions of the spheres.
+A first possibility if to fill the sphere surface with the fibonacci spiral.
+An other possibility is to fill the sphere with platonic polyhedrons.
+Depending on the number of spheres, there are insteresting geometrical evolutions, but it looks like, due to numerical accuracies, it is not very stable over time.</p>

 # Bugs fixed in original source code